Pheasant Eye Narcissus, N. poeticus: “The Poet”

 Pheasant Eye narcissus is the one that’s worth waiting for, the last daffodil and the best, its elegant white petals set off to great effect by a small, red-rimmed cup.
 Right?
 Well it really depends on whether you prefer ‘Actaea’ or Recurvus or any number of hybrids, old or new.

 Photography by Britt Willoughby Dyer, except where noted.

 Daffodil purists say that old is best.
-By “old” we could be talking about the very first daffodil in the case of the pheasant eye; certainly the first daffodil of legend.
-Narcissus poeticus is most closely associated with poor, vain Narcissus of Greek legend, who was turned into a rather attractive flower, white of petal and red of cup because of his habit of staring at his reflection in the water.
+By “old” we could be talking about the very first daffodil, as in the case of pheasant eye; certainly the first daffodil of legend.
+Narcissus poeticus is most closely associated with poor, vain Narcissus, who was turned into a rather attractive flower, white of petal and red of cup because of his habit of staring at his reflection in the water.
 The story was passed down by the poets.

 The scent of pheasant eye narcissus is sweet and fairly prominent, in a different league from the usual yellow trumpet daffodil smell, and certainly more subtle than the aroma of N. ‘Paperwhite’, which can be provocative in an enclosed room.

 Older narcissus hybrids are often the results of crossing Narcissus poeticus with the British native Narcissus pseudonarcissus.
 The latter is associated with 20th century poets, rather than the classical sort, namely Robert Frost and Edward Thomas.
 For more poetic daffodils, see: The Road Not Taken: Robert Frost’s Daffodils in Gloucestershire.

 • Purists discern between N. poeticus ‘Actaea’ with the same colors as N. poeticus var. recurvus.
 The latter is later and daintier.